 Looking for more ideas for homemade vinegars, then check these out;

 If you are looking for more super easy and fun way to make full use of herbs then you really should see my book So Easy Herbal (available in both hardback and Kindle) and also the eBook version complete with how-to videos called 10 Herbs At Home and How To use Them.

 Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
 Want more Larder Love?
 Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 How to make chive vinegar

 - 1 cup chives chopped chives plus the flower heads too, that's what gives you the gorgeous pink colour

-- 1 cup white wine vinegar, enough to completely cover the chives in your chosen jar
+- 1 cup white wine vinegar enough to completely cover the chives in your chosen jar

 - Chop the chives and pack them into a clean wide mouthed jar, Kilner type jars are great for this